zdrive/aws-iot-button-php/README.md

   ---- Requires Python and pip:
   ---- https://www.python.org/downloads/

-3. Place all of the source files into a folder:
+3. In File Explorer (or Finder), select all of the source files:
   -- main_wwwexamplecom.py
   -- all ten Python folders

-4. Highlight all of the files, right click and create a ZIP file containing only the Python file and ten folders
+4. Right click the selection and create a Zip file:
   -- Windows: Send to...
 Compressed (zipped) folder
   -- Mac: Compress Items
-  -- When you look in the resulting Zip file, you should see the Python file and folders at the top level of the Zip file.
+  -- When you look in the resulting Zip file, you should see the Python file and ten folders at the top level of the Zip file

-5. Save the ZIP file for use in the next step
+5. Save the Zip file for use in the next step

 ### Amazon AWS Console
 Log into your [AWS Console](https://aws.amazon.com/) and select a Region that supports AWS IoT and Lambda (e.g., N. Virginia, Ohio or Oregon)